longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 As of Longhorn v1.6.0, volumes using the V2 Data Engine support the ARM64 platform.
 For more information, see [Prerequisites](../../spdk/prerequisites/).

-### Longhorn System Upgrade with V2 Volumes
+### Upgrading Longhorn Systems with V2 Volumes

-At present, Longhorn does not support live upgrades of v2 volumes.
-Prior to initiating the Longhorn system upgrade process, ensure to detach all v2 volumes.
+Longhorn currently does not support live upgrading of V2 volumes.
+Ensure that all V2 volumes are detached before initiating the upgrade process.